KansasCityWomeninTechnology/cocktails-worksheets/docs/css/04-box-model-layout/README.md

 # Add spacing

-1. We don't want the bullets for any lists.
+1. We don't want bullets for any lists.
 Remove the bullets for all `ul` by creating a global style and setting the `list-style-type` property to "none".
 Your code should look like this.

    {% codeblock copy %}styles.css{% codeblock %}